-Notice that the event you describe can be “formal or informal.”
-This means that you don’t need necessarily to tell the story of some big, official ceremony.
+You don’t need necessarily to tell the story of some big, official ceremony.
 Instead, you can focus on a small moment that showed you that you were older, more mature, and more responsible than you had been before.

 Did your family make up its own adulthood initiation ceremony?
 Were you finally able to beat your mom in chess or shooting hoops, and did that change how she treated you?
 Did your dad cry in front of you for the first time, making you realize that you were old enough to handle it?
 Were you suddenly left in charge of younger siblings, and did you rise to the task instead of panicking?
 Were you allowed to make a big financial decision for the first time and found yourself taking it very seriously?

 For example, during my junior and senior year, my mom traveled extensively for work and my dad lived several states away, so I lived by myself for weeks at a time.
 It was exhilarating and made me feel independent and mature.
 But it was also lonely and burdensome, since I had to take care of everything in the house by myself.
 Living alone was a huge part of my life, shaped me into the person I was, and made me see myself in a new light as a grownup.